manekinekko/azure-iot-sdk-node/device/samples/readme.md

 $ node sample_file.js
 ```

-* In order to monitor and interact with the sample, you can use the [iothub-explorer][iothub-explorer] utility which can be used to display the messages sent by the device, send messages back to the device, interact with the device Twin, or invoke a C2D Direct Method on the device.
+* In order to monitor and interact with the sample, you can use the [azure-iot-cli-extension][azure-iot-cli-extension] utility which can be used to display the messages sent by the device, send messages back to the device, interact with the device Twin, or invoke a C2D Direct Method on the device.

 ## Read More